 New Orleans Film Festival 2020

-Kiyoko McCrae is the Filmmaker Support Programs Manager at the New Orleans Film Society.
-She is also an award-winning independent film and theater director and producer.
-Her films include Artist in Exile, Come Home, and Black Back.
-Kiyoko has received support from the Center for Asian American Media and Southern Documentary Fund for her documentary, Within, Within, which is currently in development.
+Kiyoko McCrae is the Director of Documentary Programming and Filmmaker Labs at the New Orleans Film Society.
+She is also an award-winning independent film and theater director and producer, currently completing a short documentary for the Hindsight Project, a new initiative with CAAM, Firelight Media, and Reel South, and developing her first feature doc with support from CAAM and Southern Documentary Fund.
 She is a 2017-2018 Intercultural Leadership Institute Fellow and a 2020 John O’Neal Cultural Arts Fellow.
 She received her BFA in Theatre Arts from NYU’s Tisch School.
 She is happy to call New Orleans home with her husband Jason and their two children, Manami and Koji.
-Her work can be found at kiyokomccrae.com

 Rachel Lin Weaver is an interdisciplinary media artist working in video, experimental documentary, sound, installation, and performance.
 Her projects explore personal and cultural memory, resilience in the face of adversity, landscapes and people in flux, and ecological systems.
 She is influenced by her upbringing in wilderness areas and rural communities in poverty, and finds many useful metaphors in the natural world.
 Weaver’s projects have been shown in many cities in the US as well as at exhibitions in nearly 30 countries since 2010.
 Her work is held in numerous private and public collections.
 In addition to her art practice, Weaver is an active documentary filmmaker.
 Her research is centered on creative decolonization and fighting for inclusivity, and she actively collaborates with indigenous communities.
 Weaver is currently Assistant Professor/Chair of Creative Technologies at the School of Visual Art at Virginia Tech and is also the curator of Cinema Reset, the new media program of the New Orleans Film Festival.